When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

-The maximal offset between the BHS and the water maser-dynamical center is $\simeq 0.725,R_S$ for an extreme Kerr BH viewed edge-on.
+The maximal offset between the BHS and the water maser dynamical center is $\simeq 0.725\,R_S$ for an extreme Kerr BH viewed edge-on.
 Equivalently, this corresponds to $\approx 0.14$ times the BHS diameter \citep{Takahashi2004,Bronzwaer2020}.
-The size of the maximal BHS-megamaser disk dynamical-center offset can be predicted from the SMBH mass and the distance measured via water maser kinematics.
+The size of the maximal offset between the BHS and the megamaser disk dynamical center can be predicted from the SMBH mass and the distance measured via water maser kinematics.
 Substituting the expression for $R_S$ from Equation~\ref{eq:bhs-angle} and applying the small-angle approximation to express the angular shift on the plane of the sky yields $\theta_{\text{shift}} = 0.725 {\theta_{\rm BHS}}/{\sqrt{27}}$.

-For the case of NGC 4258, the largest source in the sample, detecting the maximal BHS-megamaser disk dynamical-center offset of $\theta_{\text{shift}} \approx 0.09~\mu\mathrm{as}$ requires an astrometric precision of $\sigma_\theta \approx 0.086 \pm 0.007~\mu\mathrm{as}$.
-The baseline, observing frequency, and SNR necessary to achieve this precision can be determined using the positional uncertainty relation given in Equation~1 of \citet{Reid1988}:
+For NGC~4258, the largest source in the sample, the maximal expected offset between the BHS and the megamaser disk dynamical center is only about $0.075~\mu\mathrm{as}$.
+Detecting an offset of this size at the $1\sigma$ level therefore requires astrometric precision of order $0.075~\mu\mathrm{as}$.
+A robust $3\sigma$ detection would require a positional uncertainty smaller by roughly a factor of three.
+The baseline, observing frequency, and SNR necessary to achieve a given precision can be determined using the positional uncertainty relation given in Equation~1 of \citet{Reid1988}:

-Here, $\theta$ is given in Equation~\ref{eq:diffraction-limit}.
-For an Earth-Moon configuration at 230~GHz -- with $\theta_{VLBI} \approx 0.69~\mu$as -- would require a SNR of $3.6 \pm 0.3$.
-So we arrive at the interesting result that, even though the BHS for NGC~4258 is not resolvable at Earth-Moon baselines (See Figure~\ref{fig:BHSflux}), the centroid of the BHS may be precise enough to obtain the BHS-megamaser disk dynamical-center offset.
+Here, $\theta_{\rm VLBI}$ is the fringe spacing given in Equation~\ref{eq:diffraction-limit}.
+For an Earth-Moon configuration at 230~GHz, with $\theta_{\rm VLBI} \approx 0.69~\mu$as, an SNR of $\sim 4.1$ would be required for the BHS centroid uncertainty to match the expected $\sim 0.075~\mu\mathrm{as}$ offset; a $3\sigma$ detection would require an SNR of $\sim 12$.
+These SNR values indicate that formal centroiding of the 230~GHz BHS image is not the dominant limitation.
+The more stringent requirement is the relative astrometric tie: the 22~GHz water maser dynamical center must be located with sub-$\mu$as precision and registered to the 230~GHz BHS image.